 The masters say that heaven permits no alien intrusion: no fierce assault can penetrate to do it outrage.
-So too the soul that is to know God must be fortified and established, so that nothing can penetrate into her, neither hope nor fear nor joy nor grief nor suffering or anything that could disturb her.
+So too the soul that is to know God must be fortified and established such that nothing can penetrate into her, neither hope nor fear nor joy nor grief nor suffering or anything that could disturb her.
 Heaven is at all points equidistant from Earth; likewise the soul should be equally distant from all earthly things, no nearer to the one than to the other.
 Where the noble soul is, she must maintain an equal distance from all earthly things, from hope, from joy and from sorrow: whatever it is, she must rise above it. – Meister Eckhart (Vol. II, p.
 167)

 I have read many writings of pagan masters, and of the prophets, and of the Old and New Testaments, and have sought earnestly and with all diligence to discover which is the best and highest virtue whereby a man may chiefly and most firmly join himself to God, and whereby a man may become by grace what God is by nature, and whereby a man may come closest to his image when he was in God, wherein there was no difference between him and God, before God made creatures.
 After a thorough study of these writings I find, as well as my reason can testify or perceive, that only pure detachment surpasses all things, for all virtues have some regard to creatures, but detachment is free of all creatures.

 In the second place, I extol detachment above love because love compels me to suffer all things for God’s sake, whereas detachment makes me receptive of nothing but God.
-Now it far nobler to be receptive of nothing but God than to suffer all things for God, for in suffering a man has some regard for the creatures from which he receives the suffering, but detachment is quite free of all creatures.
+Now it is far nobler to be receptive of nothing but God than to suffer all things for God, for in suffering a man has some regard for the creatures from which he receives the suffering, but detachment is quite free of all creatures.
 But that detachment is receptive of nothing but God I can prove this way: whatever is to be received must be taken in somewhere.
 Now detachment is so nearly nothing that there is no thing subtle enough to maintain itself in detachment except God alone.
 He is so subtle and so simple [of a single essence] that He can stay in a detached heart.
 Therefore detachment is receptive of nothing but God.

 The masters also extol humility above many other virtues.
 But I extol detachment above humility for this reason: humility can exist without detachment, but perfect detachment cannot exist without perfect humility, for perfect humility ends in the destruction of self.
-Now detachment comes so close to nothing, that between perfect detachment and nothing, no thing can exist.
-Therefore perfect detachment cannot be without humility.
+Now detachment comes so close to nothing that between perfect detachment and nothing, no thing can exist; therefore perfect detachment cannot be without humility.
 But two virtues are always better than one.

 The second reason why I praise detachment above humility is because humility means abasing oneself beneath all creatures, and in that abasement man goes out of himself into creatures, but detachment rests within itself.
 Now no going out can ever be so noble, but remaining within is nobler still. . . .
-Perfect detachment is not concerned about being above or below any creature; it does not wish to be below or above; it would stand on its own, loving none and hating none, and seeks neither equality nor inequality with any creature, nor this nor that: it wants merely to be.
-But to be either this or that it does not wish at all, for whoever would be this or that wants to be something, but detachment wants to be nothing.
+Perfect detachment is not concerned about being above or below any creature; it does not wish to be below or above; it would stand on its own, loving none and hating none, and seeks neither equality nor inequality with any creature, nor this nor that: it wants merely to be.3 But to be either this or that it does not wish at all, for whoever would be this or that wants to be something, but detachment wants to be nothing.
 It is therefore no burden [does not impose itself] on anything.